kokoko3k/koko-aio-slang/docs-ng.md

             1: Phosphors width will be relative to the pixel width of the screen.
         Mask type preset:
             You can have the shader generate a preconfigured mask for you:
-            1:gm 2:gmx 3:rgb 4:rgbx 5:rbg 6:rbgx
+            1:gm 2:gmx 3:rgb 4:rgbx 5:rbg 6:rbgx 7:wx
-            (GreenMagenta, GreenMagentaGap, RedGreenBlue, RedGreenBlueGap, RedBlueGreen, RedBlueGreenGap)
+            1:GreenMagenta, 2:GreenMagentaGap, 3:RedGreenBlue, 4:RedGreenBlueGap, 5:RedBlueGreen, 6:RedBlueGreenGap
+            7:WhiteGap (means r,g and b phosphors are completely overlapped, nice with scanline deconvergence)

-            (beware that due to limitations of the actual implementation, masks ending in "x" works reliable when emulating slotmasks only at screen coordinates with multiplier = 1.0) bh selecting preset = 0, you can draft your own by using the following knobs:
+            (beware that due to limitations of the actual implementation, masks ending in "x") works reliable when emulating slotmasks only at screen coordinates with multiplier = 1.0) bh selecting preset = 0, you can draft your own by using the following knobs:
                 Phosphors+gap count (mask size):